 Do all mothers-to-be need to attend a breastfeeding class?

 Many new parents tell us they are happy that they took a breastfeeding class before delivery.
-The class familiarizes parents with breastfeeding basics, hospital procedures, and services provided by the Lactation Center at St. Francis.
+The class familiarizes parents with breastfeeding basics, hospital procedures, and services provided by our lactation consultants.

 Can you recommend a good breastfeeding book?

 The Nursing Mother’s Companion by Kathleen Huggins (Harvard Common Press) is an easy-to-read book that addresses everything you need to know about breastfeeding.
 Also, Making More Milk by Diana West is very helpful in understanding the breastfeeding process.

 Can I come to the Lactation Center if I deliver at another hospital?

 Yes!
 We would be happy to have you visit our centers, located in the Women’s Center at Bon Secours St. Francis Hospital and the Roper St. Francis Mount Pleasant Hospital.

 Will my insurance cover my visit for a breastfeeding consultation?

 While we cannot predict or guarantee if your insurance will cover the visit, we will provide you with forms to file for reimbursement.
 Mothers receive a complimentary 20 minute visit, charges are $15 for 15 minutes thereafter.

 You, your baby and any support person you would like present will meet with a consultant in our comfortable, private consultation room.
 We schedule your appointment to coincide with your baby’s feeding time, optimizing our ability to assess your breastfeeding situation.
 We use Medela’s BabyWeigh scale to weigh your baby before and after feedings to tell how much milk the baby receives.
 A personalized feeding plan is developed and your goals are reviewed to make breastfeeding a satisfying experience for both you and baby.

 Does my doctor need to refer me?